Step by Step Guide for Cleaning Your Own Dryer Vent

 • Metal foil duct tape

-How to Clean a Dryer Vent: Step by Step
+How to Clean a Dryer Vent: Step-by-Step

 Step 1: Unplug the Dryer and Disconnect the Vent